A perfect production process starts with the right cleaning procedure

 Disinfecting

 A disinfectant is applied to the cleaned parts and surfaces (after cleaning).
 There is also a soaking time here before everything is rinsed off with clean water.
 Employees in charge of cleaning simply select the appropriate function on the BOONS FIS equipment; foam, rinse or disinfect.
-This is no hassle because the cleaning systems from BOONS FIS are controlled by a pressure booster installation that offers all the cleaning functions with the right product, at the right pressure and at the right flow rate.
+This is no hassle because the cleaning systems 'by BOONS' FIS are controlled by a pressure booster installation that offers all the cleaning functions with the right product, at the right pressure and at the right flow rate.
 It all happens with one push of a button!

 Cleaning at high pressure often gives a false sense of ‘cleaning better'.
 Good cleaning depends on several factors and their interaction, especially in the food sector.